DaneVass/BARtab/README.md

 barcode_length:      60
 min_readlength:      20
 ```
+Specify the location in the Nextflow command with `-params-file`.

 Use `-w` to specify the location of the work directory and `-resume` when only parts of the input have changed or only a subset of process has to be re-run.